 - Before taking cuttings, prepare small pots with a moistened starter medium.
 I like to use a 50/50 mix of peat moss and perlite.

 - Take cuttings from the terminal wood early in the morning.
 Trim off the bottom two leaves and dip the end in a rooting hormone solution.

-- Place the cuttings in a shaded location out of direct sun and the wind.
+- Place the cuttings in a shaded location out of the direct sun and the wind.

 - Cutting should begin to root in a few weeks.

-Pentas will happily grow planted in the ground or as container plants.
-They can survive a light frost, but cannot survive a hard freeze.
+They can survive a light frost but cannot survive a hard freeze.

 Pentas experience few pest problems.
 Control light infestations of aphids by spraying plants with a quick spritz from a pressurized hose.

-I prefer to keep Pentas plants in shape with regular pruning using my trusty Felco’s.
+I prefer to keep Penta plants in shape with regular pruning using my trusty Felco’s.
 This keeps the plants bushy and full with the reward of bright flowers for greeting visitors.

 New varieties of pentas enter the market each year.
 Below are several recent popular pentas introductions:

 - Pentas Graffiti Red Lace